-BVES calculates FPI as of January 2024.does not currently calculate FPI but plans to begin this calculation in 2023 and incorporate this measure into future WMP Updates.
-Please reference Section 6 for BVES's use of Technosylva-FPI and its risk, and fire potential modeling.
+BVES calculates FPI as of January 2024.
+Please reference Section 6 for BVES's use of FPI and its risk, and fire potential modeling.

 8.3.6.2 Known Limitations of Existing Approach

 The electrical corporation must describe any known limitations of current FPI calculation.